 To date, the Spice Society offers the finest non-gmo spices I have yet to discover.
 However, they don’t seem to be readily available everywhere in the country just yet.
 If you can’t locate Spice Society, you can’t go wrong with Simply Organic Curry Powder.

 A Creamy Soup-Making Essential Gadget

 Whether it’s the Creamy Coconut Curry Soup with Cauliflower recipe below, Tomato Soup or Carrot-Apple Soup, I’m crazy about pureed vegetable soups.
 Although I love my Vitamix for smoothies, sauces, dips and umpteen other recipes, when it comes to making creamy soups, I find a handheld stick blender to be the best tool.
 It’s really an indispensable kitchen gadget for me.

-I love the Conair Cuisinart (see photo left), which is available for half price on Amazon.
-Regularly $65.00, Amazon offers it for just $30.95, which is a pretty amazing deal!
+I love the Conair Cuisinart (see photo left), which is available for much cheaper on Amazon.
+Regularly $75.00!

 - 2 tablespoons organic (extra virgin coconut oil (Barlean’s is really the only brand I recommend))

 - 1 cup chopped leeks (white and pale green parts only, halved lengthwise, thinly sliced and thoroughly washed)